Ein Produkt der:

 From the harvest to the market

-The rockrose herb is harvested for our teas under fair conditions from certified organic wild plants.
+The rockrose herb is harvested for our teas under fair conditions from certified organic cultivation.
 During harvesting, only a few young shoots are picked by hand in the traditional manner – in the same way as the wild goats living there, who eat parts of the plant without tearing them out completely.
-After this, they’re gently dried in the shadows by sea breezes, hand-selected, cut and packed into the bag in which it arrives at your home.
+Following the harvest, the shoots are gently dried in the shadows by sea breezes, hand-selected, cut and packed into the bag in which it arrives at your home.

 Only in September 2013 did analyses carried out by an independent laboratory (Eurofins Food GmbH) repeatedly confirm that the content of pyrrolizidine alkaloids in Cystus® organic herbal tea is below the detection limit.